sauljabin/kafka-sandbox/README.md

 to run them all.
 It also includes a set of tools and tips to make it easier for you to use kafka.
 It does not include security since it is not a production system.
 You can access it at https://sauljabin.github.io/kafka-sandbox/.

+> This repository is for educational purposes.
 This book is power by [mdBook](https://rust-lang.github.io/mdBook/index.html).

 ## Developing Commands